Canon 40D vs SX530

 Studio photographers will appreciate that the Canon 40D (unlike the SX530) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 40D and the SX530 have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the SX530 have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 40D and SX530 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Canon SX530 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 40D or the Canon SX530 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.